JEFworks-Lab/jefworks-lab.github.io/_news/2020-11-13-feiyang-huang.md

 ---
 layout: news
-title: We welcome Feiyang Huang to the lab as an undergraduate research intern.
+title: We welcome Feiyang Huang to the lab.
 Welcome Feiyang!
 ---

 Check out our <a href="/team">team page</a> for more details.